CD Ladder Explained

-What Are Certificates of Deposit (CDs)?
+What are Certificates of Deposit (CDs)?

 As such, CDs have some unique characteristics

-- Lack of liquidity – Since the term is fixed, you can’t cash out your CD early without incurring a penalty.
+- Lack of Liquidity — Since the term is fixed, you can’t cash out your CD early without incurring a penalty.
 This is why CDs usually pay higher yields than savings accounts and money market funds.

-In general, CDs tend to pay higher interest rate on longer-term CDs.
+In general, CDs tend to pay a higher interest rate on longer-term CDs.
 For example, a 5-year CD pays more than a 4-year CD, etc. However, it would be a bad move to plunk on your money on the longest term CD because of the illiquidity.
-This is where a CD ladder comes in.
+This is where a CD Ladder comes in.

-- $2,000 in 1-year CD at 3.00%
+- $2,000 in 1-year CD @ 2.0%

-- $2,000 in 2-year CD at 3.25%
+- $2,000 in 2-year CD @ 2.1%

-- $2,000 in 3-year CD at 3.50%
+- $2,000 in 3-year CD @ 2.25%

-- $2,000 in 4-year CD at 3.75%
+- $2,000 in 4-year CD @ 2.4%

-- $2,000 in 5-year CD at 4.00%
+- $2,000 in 5-year CD @ 2.5%

-Moreover, we can even make the ladder more liquid by incorporating high-yield savings account into your CD ladder investment strategy.
+Moreover, we can even make the ladder more liquid by incorporating high yield savings account into your CD ladder investment strategy.

-A CD Ladder As A Hedge Against Interest Rate Fluctuation
+A CD Ladder as a Hedge Against Interest Rate Fluctuation

-Here are a few more articles about CD Ladder:
+Here are a few more articles about CD Ladder

 - Build a CD Ladder at Cash Money Life